len-sla/JINA/README_Cornel.md

 ## 1. [Getting data set for presentation of multimodal capability](https://github.com/len-sla/JINA/blob/main/cornelsen-jina.ipynb)
 ---
-There are multiple ready to use sets of data vaailable though to personalise a bit the presentation I decided to scrap quickly( to get pictures internet with the help of bing engine
+There are multiple ready to use sets of data available though to personalise a bit for  the presentation purpose I decided to scrap quickly( tgetting pictures from internet with the help of bing engine)

-it is enough to install download library
+it is enough to install  library

 ```